 Unless indicated otherwise in these Articles of Association (including Annex A), the members shall have the same rights and duties.

-Executive and Full members belong to one of the following colleges:
+Executive members belong to one of the following colleges:

 “Vendors and national printers”.

 “Testing Inspection Certification, security accreditation companies and laboratories”.
 Members declaring belonging to this college shall realize the majority of their turnover within these activities.